-This study applied the projections of changes in sea level rise and precipitation to estimate the resulting surge elevations and inland flood maps for specified climate events, which was used by other components of the Water and Sewer Department program to develop wastewater facility hardening plans (Figure 13).
-The purpose of the surge modeling is to provide surge boundary conditions to drive the flood model to assess flood propagation inland.
-The surge model, which couples waves, tides, and meteorologically induced surges, covers the entire North Atlantic, stretching from Newfoundland to South America.
+This study applied the projections of changes in sea level rise and precipitation to estimate the resulting surge elevations and inland flood maps for specified climate which was used by other components of the Water and Sewer Department program to develop wastewater facility hardening plans (Figure 13).
+The purpose of the surge modeling is to provide surge boundary conditions to drive model the flood to assess flood propagation inland.
+The surge model, couples waves, tides, meteorologically induced surges, covers the entire North Atlantic, stretching from Newfoundland to South America.
 The mesh resolution is refined progressively landward to resolve bathymetric details in the project vicinity.